 - a.
-Review of proposed users and uses - (1) The RSC will thoroughly review the qualifications of each applicant.
-To ensure that the applicant will be able to maintain ALARA, the review should include the types and quantities of materials and methods of use. - (2) When considering the use of by-product material, the RSC will review efforts of the applicant to maintain exposure ALARA. - (3) The RSC will ensure that the users justify their procedures and that individual and collective doses will be ALARA.
+Review of proposed users and uses: - (1) The RSO will thoroughly review the qualifications of each applicant.
+To ensure that the applicant will be able to maintain ALARA, the review should include the types and quantities of materials and methods of use. - (2) When considering the use of by-product material, the RSO will review efforts of the applicant to maintain exposure ALARA.

+(3) The RSO will ensure that the users justify their procedures and that individual and collective doses will be ALARA.

-- b.
-Delegation of authority - (1) The RSC will delegate authority for enforcement of an ALARA program to the RSO. - (2) The RSC will support the RSO when it is necessary for the RSO to assert authority.
-If the RSC has overruled the RSO, it will record the basis for its action in the minutes of the quarterly meeting. - c.
-Review of the ALARA Program - (1) The RSC will encourage all users to review current procedures and develop new procedures as appropriate to implement the ALARA concept. - (2) The RSC will perform a quarterly review of occupation radiation exposure with particular attention to instances in which the investigational levels in Table I are exceeded.
+b.
+Delegation of authority:

+Management will delegate authority for enforcement of an ALARA program to the RSO.

+- c.
+Review of the ALARA Program: - (1) The RSO will encourage all users to review current procedures and develop new procedures as appropriate to implement the ALARA concept. - (2) The RSO, ARSO, or designee will perform a quarterly review of occupation radiation exposure with particular attention to instances in which the investigational levels in Table I are exceeded.
 The principal purpose of this review is to assess trends in occupational exposure as an index of the ALARA program quality and to decide if action is warranted when investigational levels are exceeded.

-TABLE 1

-INVESTIGATIONAL LEVELS
+TABLE 1 - INVESTIGATIONAL LEVELS

-Investigational Levels (mrems per calendar quarter)
+Investigational Levels (mrem per quarter)

 Level I Level II

-Total Dose Equivalent: whole body; head and trunk;

-active blood-forming organs; 200 400 or gonads
+Total Dose Equivalent: whole body; head and trunk; active blood-forming organs; or gonads 200 400

 Skin of whole body, extremities 2000 4000

 Lens of eye 600 1200

-(3) The RSC will evaluate its institution's overall efforts for maintaining doses ALARA on an annual basis.
-This review will include the efforts of the RSO, authorized users, and workers as well as those of management.
+(3) The RSO will evaluate its institution's overall efforts for maintaining doses ALARA on an annual basis.
+This review will include the efforts of authorized users, and workers as well as those of management.